The Life-Long Life of Tree Roots After cutting

 How long do tree roots live after cutting down?

-The factors that determine the longevity of Tree Roots
+Factors that affect the longevity of Tree Roots

-What Happens to Tree Roots Following the cutting?
+What happens to tree Roots Following the cutting?

 FAQs:

-Can tree roots regrow after cutting down?
+Can tree roots regrow after being cut down?

 Can tree roots continue to expand after cutting them down?

-Will tree roots continue to grow even after the cutting?
+Are tree roots likely to continue to grow after the tree has been cut down?

 Conclusion: